ampproject/amphtml/spec/amp-html-format.md

 Authors may add custom styles to a document using a single `<style amp-custom>` tag in the head of the document.

+`@keyframes` rules are allowed in the `<style amp-custom>`.
+However, if they are too many of them, it's recommended to place them in the additional `<style amp-keyframes>` tag, which must be located at the end of the AMP document.
+For details, see the [Keyframes stylesheet](#keyframes-stylesheet) section of this document.

 #### Selectors

 The following restrictions apply to selectors in author style sheets: